sametcn99/mermaid-viewer/README.md

 ### 🔥 **Core Features**

 - **⚡ Live Preview:** See your diagrams update instantly as you type
+- **� 40+ Ready-Made Templates:** Comprehensive template library with 18 diagram categories
-- **📱 Responsive Split View:** Adjustable panels that work perfectly on all devices
+- **�📱 Responsive Split View:** Adjustable panels that work perfectly on all devices
 - **🎨 Syntax Highlighting:** Monaco Editor with intelligent code completion
 - **🚀 Fast Rendering:** Debounced updates for smooth performance
 - **📤 Quick Sharing:** Generate shareable links with URL encoding